-All employees, season, year-round, temporary, must watch the Mandatory Safety Training Video before the end of November 2020.
+All employees, season, year-round, temporary, must watch the Mandatory Safety Training Video & the NYS Sexual Harassment Video before the end of December 2021

-Please print and sign the Training Sign In Check List
+Please print and sign the Training Sign In Form – see below for link

 The Town of Long Lake (Town), which includes Long Lake and Raquette Lake, NY, is committed to protecting the safety, health, and well-being of its employees and ensuring compliance with all applicable regulations to maintain a safe workplace.